Adamp799/GLiNER2_synthetic_data/README.md

 ## GLiNER2 Synthetic Data Generator

 This repository is a submission for the **Research Engineer technical assessment**.
-It implements a Python module that synthetically generates GLiNER2-compatible training data, fine-tunes the base model on the generated data, and evaluates both the base and fine-tuned models on a held-out set.
+It implements a Python module that synthetically generates GLiNER2-compatible training data, and a notebook for fine-tuning GLiNER2 on the generated data, evaluating the base and fine-tuned models on a held-out set.

 ### Contents